lzeltser/ParseTreeVisualizer-Python/README.md

 tested on this version and a Windows 10 machine.

 ## Known bugs
-* The parse tree is not placed on the grid properly when drawn
 * Highlighted line is not removed on reset from the grammar on table driven algorithms